zxcnxc/zxcnxc.github.io/content/_index.md

 +++
 title = "Home"
-description = "When a miserable weeb meets a Network, Servers, and Privacy." canonical = "https://zxcnxc.github.io"
+description = "When a miserable weeb meet a Network, Servers, and Security." canonical = "https://zxcnxc.github.io"
 +++